BUS 320: Library Guide

 Canadian and US articles in academic and popular publications.
 Try searching for your company in the Company Name field.
-Also click on Company Profiles on the right side of the search screen to see if there is a Datamonitor profile of your company.
+Also click on Company Profiles (click on More at the top of the screen, then on Company Profiles) to see if there is a Marketline profile of your company.

 Recent issues of newspapers from around the world, including the Wall Street Journal Asia and the Wall Street Journal Europe.

 c.
 For additional company-level information check out the following guides: